corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ```

 That would be silly.
-The trick is to notice that named arguments are most useful exactly where an argument bundle becomes conceptually meaningful,
-which is the same point in time where you reach for a struct anyway.
+The trick is to notice that named arguments are most useful exactly where an argument bundle becomes conceptually meaningful, which is the same point at which you reach for a struct anyway.

 These are bad: